moby/moby/docs/sources/reference/commandline/cli.md

     A self-sufficient runtime for linux containers.

     Options:
-      --api-enable-cors=false                Enable CORS headers in the remote API --api-cors-header=""                   Set CORS headers in the remote API -b, --bridge=""                        Attach containers to a network bridge --bip=""                               Specify network bridge IP
+      --api-cors-header=""                   Set CORS headers in the remote API -b, --bridge=""                        Attach containers to a network bridge --bip=""                               Specify network bridge IP